brsaran/LBEEP/README.md

    Windows and other operating system
    (a) The source code has been writtern in PERL and hence it can be executed as perl script in other operating system.
 Note: The program is not tested in any other operating system (except Linux based OS) and hence not advised to execute in other OS.

+   Installation notes for "Docker" can be found <a href="https://github.com/IEDB/LBEEP">here</a>
 3. Command line options
    ====================